akka/alpakka/docs/src/main/paradox/kinesis.md

 @@@ warning
 Batching has a drawback: message order cannot be guaranteed, as some records within a single batch may fail to be published.
 That also means that the Flow output may not match the same input order.

-More information can be found [here](https://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecordBatch.html).
+More information can be found in the [AWS API reference](https://docs.aws.amazon.com/firehose/latest/APIReference/API_PutRecordBatch.html).
 @@@

 Publishing to a Kinesis Firehose stream requires an instance of `KinesisFirehoseFlowSettings`, although a default instance with sane values is available: